Gabriele-Cutrona/Gabriele-Cutrona/README.md

 I've loved computers since when I was around eight.<br />
 (literally before discovering them my life was miserable I didn't know what to do all day)

-First 🪟 Windows 7 then 10 and also 11, but then...<br />
+First Windows 7/10/11 🪟 but then... the 🐧 penguin struck me<br />
 I first learned about linux in 2019/2020, first Linux Mint, I tried a variety of distros, in order to then settle with [Arch Linux](https://archlinux.org) (BTW) in 2021, when I was 11 years old, and I've been daily driving ever since.
 NixOS feels like the only distro that could, maybe, one day, convince me.
 But I don't know yet.